-The following airlines allow taking an emotional support animal on an international flight, in 2021:
+The following airlines allow taking an emotional support animal on an international flight:

-In this article, we will discuss the rules and regulations for taking an emotional support animal on international flights, in 2021.
+In this article, we will discuss the rules and regulations for taking an emotional support animal on international flights.
 We will also outline some tips for taking ESAs on international flights, and answer some frequently asked questions.

 TABLE OF CONTENTS

 - Which airlines allow an Emotional Support Animal on international flights (in cabin)

 - What is the process of taking with an Emotional Support Animal on an international flight?

 - Tips for taking an Emotional Support Animal on an international flight